 Step Six – Apply for Certification:

 DAWIA certification is not automatically granted.
 After completion of the appropriate training, education and experience required by your acquisition position, you must apply for certification through the automated Certification Management System (CMS).
 The CMS can be accessed from CAPPMIS.
 Select CAPPMIS on the navigation bar, and then select the CMS tab.
+Please note: When military AAW professionals apply for certification, you are required to upload your IPPS-A document of record so that the certifying officials can validate experience.
 After the certifying official reviews your application, you will be notified by email of the approval or denial decision.
-If approved, the certification will be added to Section X of your ACRB.
 If your application is denied, a justification will be provided with further instructions, if applicable.
 Becoming certified in your position is mandatory.
-Once you are placed into your acquisition position, you have a 24-month grace period to earn your certification.
-Failure to meet the statutory acquisition career field certification within the grace period may result in various personnel actions such as reassignment, reduction in grade or pay band, loss of consideration for promotion, or separation from Federal service (see Director, Army Acquisition Career Management Memorandum #8).
-Your command can request a waiver, using DD Form 2905, to give you extra time if mandatory classes are filled or you cannot make certain training schedules required for certification.
-Please see the Acquisition Workforce Strategy Map for a detailed DAWIA certification roadmap.

 Once you are certified…